Assessments for preschool and primary school Children

 Meet with your psychologist to share background information.
 Your psychologist will explain the assessment process and what to expect.

-Receive a clear and simple explanation of test results.
+Receive a clear and simple explanation of assessment results.
 Ask questions.
 Plan a clear path forward.
 A comprehensive and personalised report is provided.

-We offer child friendly feedback sessions, school consultation, counselling, and parent support.
-Many families return to monitor progress and to review recommendations in preparation for important transitions (i.e. starting primary, secondary, or tertiary education).
+We offer child friendly feedback sessions, school consultation, and parent support.
+Many families return to monitor progress and to review recommendations in preparation for important transitions (e.g., starting primary, secondary or tertiary education).

 Your child and family deserve a chance to flourish.
 An assessment can help to identify why your child is struggling and how you and others can support them to learn and grow as happy little people.